networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/specification.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Light*4j microservices frameworks encourage Design Driven API building and for REST style of APIs we support Swagger 2.0 specification and OpenAPI 3.0 specification.
-In this tutorial, we are going to use Swagger 2.0 specification as the central piece to drive the runtime for security and validation.
+Light*4j microservices frameworks encourage Design Driven API building.
+For the REST style of APIs we support the Swagger 2.0 specification and OpenAPI 3.0 specification.
+In this tutorial, we are going to use the Swagger 2.0 specification as the central piece to drive the runtime for security and validation.
 Also, the specification can be used to scaffold a running server project the first time so that developers can focus their efforts on the domain business logic implementation without worrying about how each component are wired together.

-During the service implementation phase, specification might be changed and you can regenerate the service codebase again without overwriting your handlers and test cases for handlers.
+During the service implementation phase, specification might be changed.
+You can regenerate the service codebase again without overwriting your handlers and test cases for handlers.
 The regeneration is also useful if you want to upgrade to the latest version of the frameworks for your project.